Steam (service): Storefront features

 While Steam allows developers to offer demo versions of their games at any time, Valve worked with Geoff Keighley in 2019 in conjunction with The Game Awards to hold a week-long Steam Game Festival to feature a large selection of game demos of current and upcoming games, alongside sales for games already released.
 This event has since been repeated two or three times a year, typically in conjunction with game expositions or award events, and since has been renamed as the Steam Next Fest.
 Valve expanded support for demo versions of games in July 2024, allowing demos to have their own store page with user reviews and made it easier for user to manage demos within their game library.

 A Steam Points system and storefront was added in June 2020, which mirrored similar temporary points systems that had been used in prior sales on the storefront.
-Users earn points through purchases on Steam or by receiving community recognition for helpful reviews or discussion comments.
+Initially, users earned points through purchases on Steam or by receiving community recognition for helpful reviews or discussion comments.
 These points can be redeemed in the separate storefront for cosmetics that apply to the user's profile and chat interface.
+In January 2026, Steam overhauled the points system, changing community rewards and deleting the famous "Clown" reward, together with removing the ability to earn points through rewards on content, in order to prevent users from profiting from provocative comments.